Coherence thermometry using multipartite quantum systems: States subjected to non-Markov Dephasing Noise

 \subsection{Pure states}

-We now revisit the pure states, we have considered here, such as $GHZ$, $W$, $W\overline{W}$, and $Star$ states.
-The structural characteristics of these states are as follows. \\

-Tripartite pure states are classified into two inequivalent categories under Stochastic Local Operations and Classical Communication (SLOCC), namely those pertaining to $GHZ$ class and those to $W$ class.
-The $GHZ$ state shows genuine tripartite entanglement i.e. the loss of any one qubit destroys all entanglement in the system.
-Unlike $GHZ$ state, the $W$ state does not exhibit genuine tripartite entanglement.
-Rather, the state's entanglement is distributed in a bipartite fashion, which means, tracing out or decohering one qubit from $W$ state does not completely eliminate entanglement among the remaining qubits.
-The $GHZ$ and $W$ states are defined as \cite{kafatos2013bell,dur2000three}
+0.5cm We begin by considering the following representative three-qubit pure states, namely the $\vert GHZ\rangle$, $\vert W\rangle$, $\vert W\overline{W}\rangle$, and $\vert Star\rangle$ states.
+The structural characteristics of these states are as follows.
+Tripartite pure states are classified into two inequivalent categories under Stochastic Local Operations and Classical Communication (SLOCC), namely the $\vert GHZ \rangle$ class and the $\vert W \rangle$ class.
+Both the $\vert GHZ \rangle$ and $\vert W \rangle$ states exhibit genuine tripartite entanglement; however, they possess fundamentally different entanglement structures.
+The $\vert GHZ \rangle$ state is highly fragile in the sense that tracing out any one qubit destroys all entanglement among the remaining qubits.
+In contrast, the $\vert W \rangle$ state exhibits a more robust entanglement distribution, whereby tracing out one qubit still leaves the remaining two qubits entangled.
+These distinct structural characteristics lead to markedly different coherence dynamics under local and common dephasing environments.
+The $\vert GHZ \rangle$ and $\vert W \rangle$ states are defined as \cite{kafatos2013bell,dur2000three}